PaxIgnis/glances-grafana-dashboard/README.md

 ## What does it do?

-Displays data collected using [Glances](https://github.com/nicolargo/glances).
+Displays system monitoring data collected using [Glances](https://github.com/nicolargo/glances) in a Grafana dashboard.

-Some of the data displayed in the dashboard:
+Some of the data displayed:

 - System info
 - Mount point storage used
 - Disk IO
-- Sensors temperatures
+- Sensor temperatures
 - Comprehensive table showing all containers memory usage
 - Individual tables for each container showing memory and cpu usage